-If you’ve ever tried to social media search using social media platforms you’ll find that quite often the results are not great.
+If you’ve ever tried to do social media search using social media platforms, you’ll find that quite often the results are not great.
 But there are tools that can help.

 When you go to Social Searcher you’ll see a search box similar to the following.